haddocking/haddocking.github.io/education/HADDOCK/HADDOCK-Xlinks/index.md

 reasonable amount of time.
 Because of that, the results might not be very good.

-We already pre-calculated full docking runs (meaning that the default number of models has been generated: 1000 for rigid-body docking and 200 for semi-flexible and water refinement).
+We already pre-calculated full docking runs (meaning that the default number of models has been generated: 1000 for rigid-body docking and 200 for semi-flexible and the final refinement).
 The full runs for the three scenarios described above can be accessed at:

 1. **Scenario 1**: